pydio/pydio-doc-admin-guide/5_advanced/5_0_cells_internals.md

  pydio.rest.jobs                            [X]
 ```

-Let's explain briefly the roles of each groups of services :
+Let's explain briefly the roles of each groups of services:

 - **Discovery**:  These are the core services necessary to run Pydio Cells.
 It includes among others the `nats` service, which allows all micro-services to auto-discover the others magically.
 - **Gateway**: "Front" services facing the world